Copyright 2025-2026 Thousand Brains Project

 directions will be in the reference frame of the agent (which has rotated itself

-to align with the point normal)
+to align with the surface normal)

 """

-logging.debug("Applying momentum to PC direction estimate")
+logger.debug("Applying momentum to PC direction estimate")

 # Calculate a weighted average in such a way that ensures we can handle